-Various types of evidence are the building blocks for developing a strong case.
-You can never have enough evidence, as our San Diego auto accident lawyer explains—and you need to start collecting it right away after the incident.
+Various types of evidence are the building blocks for developing a solid case.
+You can never have enough evidence, as our San Diego auto accident lawyer explains—and you must start collecting it immediately after the incident.

 Common Types of Evidence You Need When Filing a San Diego Car Accident Claim